 Schedule a vet visit

-Shelters will require proof of updated rabies and other vaccinations.
+Shelters will require proof of updated rabies, bordatella and other vaccinations.
 If your pet is due, schedule a visit to have this done.
-Get certificates for their vaccinations.
+Get certificates for their vaccinations.?This is an important step in preparing your pet for a hurricane because no boarding facility will accept an unvaccinated pet.

 Keep your pet clean and groomed

-When relocating your dog, keeping them clean and free of parasites will make things easier for both of you.
+Before leaving your home with your dog, keeping them clean and free of? parasites will make things easier for both of you.
 Keep their nails trimmed as well.
 Shelters will appreciate that as well.

 In short, plan, plan, plan.
 Pay attention to the weather and know ahead of time whether you will need to evacuate or stay home.
 Reservations at shelters, kennels, hotels and stables must be made in advance, so make your storm decisions early – your animals are depending on you to keep them safe.